 |City Of Mitcham||Mr John Gerickefirstname.lastname@example.org|

-club is seeking to remove old lights and supply and install LED lighting to
+seeking to remove old lights and supply and install LED lighting to the

-the courts using existing poles and feed cables.
+courts using existing poles and feed cables.
+The price quoted includesthe supply and installation

-flood lighting is over 20 years old and needs updating.
-The current lights
+over 20 years old and needs updating.
+The current lights are expensive to

-are expensive to repair and also expensive to run.
-The upgrade will remove
+repair and also expensive to run.
+The upgrade will remove old lights and

 |Adelaide Hills Council||Ms Di Farrellfirstname.lastname@example.org|